 - ¾ cup plus 1 tablespoon water

 - In a large skillet, melt 1 tablespoon butter over medium heat.
-Add 1 cup oats and toast for 5 to 7 minutes, stirring occasionally, until they start to smell fragrant and nutty.
+Add 1 cup oats and toast for 5 to 7 minutes, stirring occasionally, until the oats start to smell fragrant and nutty.

 - In a large, heavy-bottomed pot, add ¼ cup milk, one pinch kosher salt, one pinch cinnamon, and ¾ cup plus 1 tablespoon water.
 Bring to low boil over medium heat.
 Add the toasted oats and stir gently to combine, then cover the pot, turn off the heat, and allow to sit for 7 minutes.